 Thereafter, he redirected his research focus towards biological related sciences in the laboratory of Prof. Kenichi Yoshikawa at the Kyoto University, Japan.
 He proposed and investigated a mechanism that enables the control of heart conduction by reducing pacing protocols in cardiac tissue culture to understand the formation and recovery of cardiac diseases.
 For this investigations he utilized numerical simulations, experiments with primary cardiomyocyte culture and light-tuneable gelatin gels.
 His research was supported by the Honor Scholarship of the Japan Student Services Organization (JASSO), the Japanese Government (Monbukagakusho) Scholarship (MEXT), and the Japan Society for the Promotion of Science (JSPS).
 In 2010, he obtained his doctoral degree at the Kyoto University, Japan and proceeded as a postdoctoral fellow.
 During this time he obtained travel grants for visits in the George Washington University, Washington DC, USA (Prof. Narine Sarvazyan) and Stony Brook University, New York, USA (Prof. Emilia Entcheva) for 3 month, as well as the funding for a 1.5 month stay in the Fritz Haber Institute, Berlin, Germany (Prof. Harald Engel), Physikalisch-Technische Bundesanstalt, Berlin, Germany (Prof. Markus Bär), and Max-Planck-Institute for Dynamics and Self-Organization, Göttingen, Germany (Prof. Stefan Luther).

 In 2012, Marcel moved to the Center of Developmental Biology, RIKEN, Japan as an independent postdoctoral fellow, as part of the FPR-Program in RIKEN.
 He was hosted by Dr. Tatsuo Shibata in the Physical Biology Laboratory, where he continued his investigations on the mechano-sensitive maturity of developing cardiomyocyte cultures and also developed a 3D spatio-temporal mapping routine to investigate the phosphatidylinositol lipid signaling (PIP3 etc.) on single Dictyostelium membranes, which can be linked to pathological activities such as allergic inflammation and cancer metastasis.
 From 2013 he started teaching as an part-time lecturer in the Doshisha Univerisity, Japan and joined in 2014 the laboratory of Prof. Motomu Tanaka in the Institute for Integrated Cell and Material Sciences (iCeMS), Kyoto University, Japan, as an Assistant Professor.
-Since end of 2016 he moved to Germany and joined the Biobased Materials Group of Prof. Ingrid Weiss in the University of Stuttgart.
+Since end of 2016 he moved to Germany and joined the Biobased Materials Group of Prof. Ingrid Weiss in the University of Stuttgart, as a Group Leader.